aleju/face-comparer/README.md

 ```
 python test.py name_of_experiment --images="/path/to/lfwcrop_grey/faces"
 ```
 which will output accuracy, error rate (1 - accuracy), recall, precision and f1 score for training, validation and test datasets.
-It will also plot/show pairs of images which resulted in false positives and false negatives (false positives: images of different persons, but network thought they were the same).
+It will also plot/show pairs of images which resulted in false positives and false negatives (false positives: images of different people, but network thought they were the same).

 # Architecture